-After the outstanding start to 2018 with Ryan Coogler's ground-breaking Black Panther, fans were looking forward to some much-needed comic relief following the roller-coaster ride that was Avengers: Infinity War.
-Paul Rudd's Ant-Man has been easygoing, relaxing, a breath of fresh air in the face of Thanos' dreaded snap - or so we thought.
+After the outstanding start to 2018 with Ryan Coogler’s ground-breaking Black Panther, fans were looking forward to some much-needed comic relief following the roller-coaster ride that was Avengers: Infinity War.
+Paul Rudd’s Ant-Man is easygoing, relaxing and a breath of fresh air in the face of Thanos’ dreaded snap – or so we thought.

 For 120 minutes I enjoyed the humour, twists and turns and witty repartee that the film had to throw at me, and as an avid Marvel fan I knew the drill: wait for the credits roll, stay comfortable in my seat whilst battling with the anxiety of telling the people leaving that there is still more to come, do a quick google search for how many scenes I should be expecting and bemoan my lack of popcorn whilst I wait for the post-credit scenes to play.

 What I was not expecting was the most shocking turn of events Ant-Man and the Wasp could throw at me.
 Sure that I wasn’t alone in my surprise, I reached out to some of the top cinema bloggers in the UK who had seen the film to get their reactions, and this is what they had to say:

 Karen Woodham, Blazing Minds

 Winner of a UK Blog Award and one of Vuelio’s Top 10 UK Film Blogs

 “With the first post credit scene seeing Ant-Man lost in the Quantum Realm and Hank, Hope and Janet hit by the dusting we saw in Avengers: Infinity War, it makes you wonder how Scott is going to get back?“